-The sinking of pile liners shall be performed from firm ground, temporary supports, a spudded barge or a fixed platform.
+The sinking of pile liners shall be performed from firm ground, temporary supports, or a fixed platform.

-Whatever the method used, it shall provide sufficient rigidity to ensure accuracy of sinking under all conditions.
+Whatever the method used, it shall provide sufficient rigidity to ensure accuracy of sinking under all conditions and / or hammer blows.

-Any liner which is incorrectly located, or damaged, or which shows partial collapse to an extent that it results in a decrease in the load carrying capacity of the pile or reduced durability, may be rejected, removed and replaced, or repaired.
+Any liner which is incorrectly located, or damaged, or which shows partial collapse to an extent that it results in a decrease in the load carrying capacity of the pile, may be rejected, removed and replaced, or repaired.
 Nonconformance Remedial measures shall be submitted by the Contractor for the approval of the Administrator.
 Replacement of any rejected pile or other remedial work shall be at no cost to the Principal.